 - As per ONA collective agreement $34.49 – $49.37, plus vacation pay, shifts premiums and an amount in lieu of benefits.

-Please submit a copy of a current (within the last 6 months) TB Test and Vulnerable Sector Screening (VSS) with your application.
-Should you require an agency letter, contact Joel Paakkunainen via email at jpaakkunainen[at]huroncounty[dot]ca and one will be provided.
-Please send your cover letter, resume, TB Test and VSS in one PDF document saved under your name to: humanresources[at]huroncounty[dot]ca using Registered Nurse as your subject line.
+Please send your cover letter, resume, TB Test and VSS in one PDF document saved under your name to: humanresources[at]huroncounty[dot]ca using “Casual Registered Nurse” as your subject line.